satharielx/SlotMachine/README.md

 💜💜♠💔💔 – Two symbols in a line (you will need a minimum of three)

-# Payout
+# Payouts

-Payout are based on the matched symbol and it's multiplier and its count on a reel.
+Payouts are based on the matched symbol and it's multiplier and its count on a reel.

 # Winning Table

 A - (3 matched on a single line) = 10x your bet.

 A - (4 matched on a single line) = 10x your bet * times matched.

 A - (5 matched on a single line) = 10x your bet * times matched * 10;

 K - (3 matched on a single line) = 3x your bet.

 K - (4 matched on a single line) = 3x your bet * times matched.

 K - (5 matched on a single line) = 3x your bet * times matched * 10;

 ♥ - (3 matched on a single line) = 2.5x your bet.

 ♥ - (4 matched on a single line) = 2.5x your bet * times matched.

 ♥ - (5 matched on a single line) = 2.5x your bet * times matched * 10;

 ♦ - (3 matched on a single line) = 1.3x your bet.

 ♦ - (4 matched on a single line) = 1.3x your bet * times matched.

 ♦ - (5 matched on a single line) = 1.3x your bet * times matched * 10;

 ♣ - (3 matched on a single line) = 0.7x your bet.

 ♣ - (4 matched on a single line) = 0.7x your bet * times matched.

 ♣ - (5 matched on a single line) = 0.7x your bet * times matched * 10;

-#Commands
+# Commands

 There are several commands that you can use to interact with the game.

-addBalance - Adds additional $20 to player's account. generateSlot [betAmount] - Generates slot reels based on a bet amount.
+addBalance - Adds additional $20 to player's account.

+generateSlot [betAmount] - Generates slot reels based on a bet amount.